piglatiao/Jailbreaks/Anthropic/Claude 4/claude.ai/README.md

 - 0.1.0 Got rid of zalgo, more flavorful wording for injection rejection, a lot of other adjustments idk
 - 0.2.0 Very minor adjustment: enclosed project instructions in tags, added a small style for stability
 - 0.2.0 Style update: added a couple sentences for stability
-- 0.3.0 One Project Instructions, two styles: ET on and off
+- 0.3.0 One Project Instructions, two styles: ET on and off.
+Got rid of "out loud" thinking for ET off setup
 - 0.3.1 Made instructions a little thiccer and slightly adjusted style, ET should be a lot stronger

 ## Known Issues
-0.2.0 _may_ be stronger for ET off, if you don't mind Pyrite thinking out loud in your face.
+0.2.0 _may_ be stronger when ET is off, if you don't mind Pyrite thinking out loud in your face.